Guide To Nakusp Hot Springs: 3 Hot Springs and More

 Don’t worry if the crows in your stomach start growling; you can have a tasty meal with a great view at the Kingfisher Restaurant.

-They serve their customers the local food, made with locally bought ingredients.
+They serve their customers local food, made with locally bought ingredients.
 Most of the ingredients are brought within a hundred miles of the resort.
 The best thing is, the menus change according to the season, giving you fresh food all the time.
 They also have special menus for kids.

 ii) The Nakusp Village